 Chapter 16.
 Breast Cancer

-Select the agent that is administered via intramuscular injection for the treatment of metastatic ER positive breast cancer.
+Select the agent that is administered via intramuscular (IM) injection for the treatment of metastatic estrogen receptor-positive breast cancer.

 Answer d is correct.
-Faslodex is administered by IM injection to women with ER+ metastatic breast cancer.
+Faslodex is administered by IM injection to women with estrogen receptor (ER)+ metastatic breast cancer.

 Answer a in incorrect.
 Anastrozole is administered orally to patients with ER+ metastatic breast cancer.